TheMaximum/Mania-/comparison.md

 [«« Index](index.html)

 # Comparison with PHP GbxRemote #
 Most popular controllers use the PHP version of the GbxRemote.
 This is included in the dedicated server package and most often the starting point of a (new) controller.
 It's up to the C++ controller/library to at least stand up to this library.
 To check this out, a series of tests have been executed.

+The tests are run in the same environment and executed after eachother.
+It is reasonable to suspect OS or other activity to delay the execution of the tests.
+Results that were significantly higher than average have been removed for that purpose.
+The results are not exact science, but only give an indication.

 ## Retrieving map list remotely ##
 In this scenario both set-ups create a connection remotely (from inside the development-VM) to the production server the testserver is running on.
 The connection is 70 Mbps down/60 Mbps up and is stable around 16.3ms ping.